Heard On The REITs - Week Ending October 6th, 2017

 We are constantly adjusting this data to ensure that major outliers don’t distort the aggregate sector data.
 There were some.
 So word of warning, just use this data as a way to identify sub-sectors that look interesting for further analysis.
 Lodging and infrastructure look interesting, as do single-family homes.

 Comparing price multiples to potential returns based on analyst estimates, regional malls still look attractive with a P/FFO multiple of 11.1 - and a potential return of 14.4%.
-The sector with the highest potential return based on analyst estimates continues to be Infrastructure REITs with a target return of 30.1%, which is driven by Power REITs (PW) 105% return target and Uniti (UNIT) 71% return target, according to analyst estimates.
+The sector with the highest potential return based on analyst estimates continues to be Infrastructure REITs with a target return of 30.1%, which is driven by Power REIT's (PW) 105% return target and Uniti's 71% return target, according to analyst estimates.

-Note: some adjustments were made to normalize the average numbers such as removing data points where P/FFO was negative due to negative FFO/share or where a low FFO would lead to an abnormally high P/FFO in a small population size.
+Note: Some adjustments were made to normalize the average numbers such as removing data points where P/FFO was negative due to negative FFO/share or where a low FFO would lead to an abnormally high P/FFO in a small population size.

-Market Cap Breakdown of REIT Sector
+Market Cap Breakdown Of REIT Sector

 Heard on the REITs: Profitable, customizable REIT strategies from expert portfolio strategist Arturo Neto